H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 What is the age cutoff in H.R.
 842?

-The bill sets the cutoff at age 68 in 2028, then 69 in 2029, 70 in 2030, and so on.
-It's based on your age as of January 1 of that year.
+It starts at 68 in 2028, then rises to 69 in 2029, 70 in 2030, and so on.
+It is based on your age as of January 1 that year, so the benefit begins with younger beneficiaries and reaches older ages over time.

 Would H.R.
 842 replace mammograms or colon cancer screening?